Rathcroghan

-Located on the plains of Connacht (Mag nAí/Machaire Connacht), Rathcroghan is one of the six Royal Sites of Ireland.
-This landscape which extends over six square kilometres, consists of over 240 archaeological sites, sixty of which are protected national monuments.
+Located on the plains of Connacht (Mag nAí/Machaire Connacht), Rathcroghan is one of the six Royal sites of Ireland.
+The landscape extends over 6 sqkm and consists of over 240 archaeological sites, 60 of which are protected national monuments.

-These monuments range from the Neolithic (4000 – 2500 BC), through the Bronze (2500 – 500 BC) and Iron Age (500 BC – 400 AD), to the early medieval period and beyond.
+The monuments range from the Neolithic (4000–2500 BC), the Bronze (2500–500 BC) and Iron Ages (500 BC–400 AD), to the medieval period.
 These monuments include burial mounds, ringforts and medieval field boundaries amongst others.
-The most fascinating of these are the multi period Rathcroghan Mound, the mysterious cave of Oweynagat, the Mucklaghs – a spectacular set of linear earthworks - as well as the Carns medieval complex.
+The most prominent of these are the multi-period Rathcroghan Mound, the Oweynagat cave, the Mucklaghs (a set of linear earthworks), and the Carnfree medieval complex.

-There are many interesting historic references to Rathcroghan (Ráth Crúachan) recorded in early medieval manuscripts, including the 12th century Lebor na hUidre.
+There are many historic references to Rathcroghan (Ráth Crúachan) recorded in early medieval manuscripts, including the 12th-century Lebor na hUidre.
 Rathcroghan is recorded as the location of one of the great fairs of Ireland, as well as being one of the island's three great heathen cemeteries.
-It is also the location for the beginning and end of a national epic tale – an Táin Bó Cúailnge, and the royal seat of Medb (Maeve), Connacht's Warrior Queen.
+It is also the location for the beginning and end of the Táin Bó Cúailnge and the royal seat of Medb, a mythical queen of Connacht.

-Rathcroghan is said to provide entrance to the Otherworld, described in the medieval period as "Ireland's Gate to Hell", via Oweynagat (the Cave of the Cats).
-The cave has associations with the pagan festival of Samhain, Halloween, as well as being described as the "fit abode" of Morrigan, a Celtic Goddess of pre-Christian Ireland.
+Rathcroghan is said to provide entrance to the Otherworld, described in the medieval period as "Ireland's Gate to Hell" (not to be confused with St Patrick's Purgatory), via Oweynagat (the Cave of the Cats).
+The cave has associations with the pagan festival of Samhain as well as being described as the dwelling of Morrígan, a mythical figure in early medieval Irish literature.

+Importance

+According to National Geographic, the site may be "Europe's largest unexcavated royal complex".
+It is designated a Royal Site of Ireland by the Irish government.
+Ireland applied for UNESCO World Heritage status for the site in 2021.

 Mythology

 Origin

 According to a Dindshenchas poem, Cruachan was named after Crochen, the handmaid of Étaín, a sídhe maiden reborn as a mortal.
 When Étaín is brought back to the Otherworld by her original sídhe lover Midir, Crochen accompanies them and on their way to Midir's underground palace they spend some time in a mound known as Síd Sinche.

-Crochen is so impressed by this síd that she asks Midir if this is his palace.
+Crochen is so impressed by this síd (fairy mound) that she asks Midir if this is his palace.
 Because of her loyalty to Étaín and her respect to this dwelling, Midir gives it to her and names it in her honour before bringing Étaín to his palace at Bri Leith.
 At the end of the poem Crochen is mentioned as the mother of Medb.

 The same poem mentions Cruachan as a royal cemetery: "Listen, ye warriors about Cruachu!
 With its barrow for every noble couple".